sheenhx/json4lua/README.md

 # json4lua
-JSON and JSONRPC for Lua
+JSON and JSONRPC for Lua modified by Sheen@relayr

+Due to the packet loss in the wireless systems, we often have impaired json messages.

+Now we modified all the error notifications to return json.null.

 # Installation #
 ```